 \section{Abstract}

 We study the entanglement properties of the one-dimensional dimerized Fermi-Hubbard model.
-Using a matrix-product-state approach, we compute the ground state and identify two insulating phases at 1/2- and 3/4-filling, along with a metallic phase, whose mechanisms can be characterized by their entanglement spectra.
-Our findings indicate that the two insulating phases are distinct, implying that the phase at 1/2-filling has a charge gap arising from the band gap, which is enhanced by repulsive interactions, while the phase at 3/4-filling exhibits a Mott gap resulting from particle interactions.
-This difference between the two insulating phases is reflected in the scaling properties of the half-chain entanglement entropy and the distribution of the entanglement spectrum.
+Using a matrix product state approach, we compute the ground state and identify two insulating phases at 1/2- and 3/4-filling, along with a metallic phase.
+The underlying physical mechanisms of these phases are conclusively characterized by their entanglement spectra.
+Our findings demonstrate that the two insulating phases are physically distinct: the phase at 1/2-filling possesses a charge gap originating from the robust band gap enhanced by repulsive interactions, whereas the phase at 3/4-filling exhibits a Mott gap resulting from electron interactions.
+This fundamental distinction is faithfully reflected in the finite-entanglement scaling properties of the half-chain entanglement entropy and the universal distribution of the entanglement spectrum.